marmelab/react-admin/docs/PrevNextButtons.md

 ## Navigating Through Records In `<Edit>` Views After Submit

-Let's says users want to edit customer records and to navigate between records in the `<Edit>` view.
+Let's say users want to edit customer records and to navigate between records in the `<Edit>` view.
 The default react-admin behaviors causes two problems:
 - when they save a record the user is redirected to the `<List>` view,
 - when they navigate to another record, the form is not saved.

 Thanks to React-admin components, you can solve these issues by using
 - [`redirect` prop from `<Edit>`](Edit.md#redirect) with which you can specify the redirect to apply.
 Here we will choose to stay on the page rather than being redirected to the list view.
-- [`warnWhenUnsavedChanges` from `Form`](Form.md#warnwhenunsavedchanges) that will triggers an alert if the user tries to change page while the record has not been saved.
+- [`warnWhenUnsavedChanges` from `Form`](Form.md#warnwhenunsavedchanges) that will trigger an alert if the user tries to change page while the record has not been saved.

 {% raw %}
 ```tsx